DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 I've looked into hosted database options for web apps in the past and have always felt like there was a mountain of things to learn, loads of config to set up, and the API's tend to be quite complicated when it comes to interacting with the database itself.

-Then, whilst looking the source code for [Kent C. Dodds' Repeat TODO app](https://github.com/kentcdodds/repeat-todo-v2), I noticed he was using Firebase so I decided to check it out.
+Then, whilst looking at the source code for [Kent C. Dodds' Repeat TODO app](https://github.com/kentcdodds/repeat-todo-v2), I noticed he was using Firebase so I decided to check it out.

-I found a great [tutorial by Simon Bloom on CSS Tricks called Intro to Firebase and React](https://css-tricks.com/intro-firebase-react/), and following the steps in the article I had an app which could read and write to a database and some basic authentication set up within 30 minutes.
+I found a great [tutorial by Simon Bloom on CSS Tricks called Intro to Firebase and React](https://css-tricks.com/intro-firebase-react/).
+Following the steps in the article I was able to set up an app with  basic authentication and the ability to talk to a database within 30 minutes.

-Following this, I decided to add a [Cloud Firestore database](https://firebase.google.com/products/firestore/) to my app.
+Because I had such a good experience setting up Firebase I looked at their database offerings and chose to use a [Cloud Firestore database](https://firebase.google.com/products/firestore/).
 Firestore is in beta but it's heavily documented and, so far, I haven't had any issues with it.

 <a id="firebase-authentication" aria-hidden="true"></a>